pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 cat possible_koadic.json | jq -r '.ip'
 ```

-I then just looked up these IP addresses in Shodan.
+And then just looked up these IP addresses in Shodan.
 Our data might be slightly stale,
 but hopefully it can give us some indication as to what went wrong.

 The Data from Shodan starts to paint a picture of what has happened: A number of the IP addresses